WenChentao/3DeeCellTracker/README.md

 #### 1.3.1 Fiji:
 Fiji is a distribution of ImageJ.
 We used it for preprocessing (alignment) and confirmation of tracking results.
 It can be downloaded here: [https://imagej.net/Fiji/Downloads](https://imagej.net/Fiji/Downloads)

-For alignment, we also used the plugin “StackReg”, which can be downloaded here: [http://bigwww.epfl.ch/thevenaz/stackreg/](http://bigwww.epfl.ch/thevenaz/stackreg/)
+For alignment, we also used the plugin “StackReg”, which can be downloaded here: [http://bigwww.epfl.ch/thevenaz/stackreg/](http://bigwww.epfl.ch/thevenaz/stackreg/).
+In most cases, this step (alignment) can be skipped.
 #### 1.3.2 ITK-SNAP:
 ITK-SNAP was used for manual correction of the segmentation, and for generating 3D movies.
-It can be downloaded here: [http://www.itksnap.org/](http://www.itksnap.org/)
+It can be downloaded here: [http://www.itksnap.org/](http://www.itksnap.org/).
+Users may use other tools for the correction, such as "napari" package in Python.

 ## 2. Installation guide
 Here we describe the procedures for installation of environment #2: